Business Affairs Administration

 Assistant Vice President, Safety and Business Continuity

 Dr. Brown, who joined UT Southwestern Medical Center in 2014, has 20 years of experience providing safety services, emergency management oversight, and risk management and insurance support for academic medical centers.
 Prior to his role at UT Southwestern, he was the Director for Environmental Health and Safety at the UT Health Science Center at Houston.

-Vice President, Facilities Management
+Vice President for Facilities Management

-Juan M. Guerra, Jr., joined UT Southwestern in February 2016 as Vice President for Facilities Management.
-He has more than 30 years of experience in facilities management, both in operations and capital programs.
-Since 2009, Mr. Guerra was Associate Vice President for Facilities at Texas State University, where he was responsible for a portfolio of 8 million square feet of campus facilities, 250 buildings, and more than $1.3 billion in capital improvements.
-He spent 20 years in the Civil Engineer Corps and served in the U.S. Navy from 1983 to 2003.
-A Registered Professional Engineer in Texas and California, he also is a member of a number of state and national professional associations.
+Prior to joining UT Southwestern, Mr. Guerra served as Associate Vice President for Facilities at Texas State University for seven years and was responsible for a portfolio of 8 million square feet of campus facilities, 250 buildings, and more than $1.3 billion in capital improvements.
+He spent 20 years in the Civil Engineer Corps and served in the U.S. Navy from 1983 to 2003, overseeing maintenance and operations on military installations.
+A Registered Professional Engineer in Texas and California, he is a member of numerous state and national professional associations.

 Chief of Police

 He holds a Bachelor of Fine Arts from the University of North Texas and a Master of Arts in criminology and criminal justice from the University of Texas at Arlington.
 Chief Lewis earned his Master Peace Officer Proficiency Certification from the Texas Commission on Law Enforcement in 2007 and is a state-certified police instructor and internal affairs investigator.
 He also is a graduate of the Texas Police Chiefs Association’s Developing Leaders for Texas Law Enforcement program.

-Cameron W. Slocum, M.B.A.
+Cameron W. Slocum, MBA

 Vice President and Chief Operating Officer for Academic Affairs

-He is the author of “UTMB: From Disaster Planning to Long-Term Recovery,” which appeared in the November 2010 issue of the Domestic Preparedness Journal.
+He is the author of “UTMB: From Disaster Planning to Long-Term Recovery,” which appeared in the Domestic Preparedness Journal.
 In 2012, Mr. Slocum was honored by the Houston Business Journal with a “40 under 40” award, which recognizes the top 40 young professionals in the Houston region.
 He is an active leader in the Association of American Medical Colleges’ Group on Business Affairs and served as National Chair in 2014 and 2015.